Learn more about the Center

 Position: Faculty Affiliate

-Brian Cole, DrPH, is an assistant professor in residence in the UCLA Fielding School of Public Health’s Department of Environmental Health Sciences.
+Brian Cole, DrPH, MPH is an Assistant Professor in the Department of Health Science at CSU Long Beach, and an Assistant Professor in Residence at the UCLA Fielding School of Public Health’s Department of Environmental Health Sciences.
 Dr. Cole earned his doctorate in public health, specializing in community health sciences.
 Reflecting this background, Dr. Cole seeks to bring community engagement methods and community capacity building approaches to efforts to tackle environmental health problems.
 Dr. Cole’s research focuses on policies to create healthy, resilient urban environments—homes, schools, workplaces and public spaces.
 In collaboration with Dr. Jonathan Fielding, Dr. Cole has been at the vanguard of advancing health impact assessment (HIA) in the U.S., leading interdisciplinary teams to conduct HIAs on a wide range of proposed policies and projects from gas taxes and living wage policies to rainforest protection in the Congo Basin and California’s High-Speed Rail Project.
 With respect to climate change, Dr. Cole is particularly interested in identifying and advancing climate adaptation measures that yield public health co-benefits.

 Lara Cushing